ryanrhymes/obsolated-project---foggy/README.md

 Introduction:

 The purpose of this development is to demonstrate how the future service-centric networking should be implemented.
 The implementation language is OCaml, the reason is to balance the performance and ease of implementation.
 The underlying virtualisation technology is unikernel.
+Eventually, the framework should be independent of the underlying virtualisation technology.

 Contact me at liang.wang[at]cl.cam.ac.uk.